Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Tolannie/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Testing in Software Engineering:

+Modularity in Software Design
+Modularity is the practice of dividing a software system into distinct, independent modules, each responsible for a specific function.

+Benefits
+Maintainability:

+Isolation of Changes: Changes in one module have minimal impact on others.
+Easier Updates: Simplifies enhancing specific features.
+Clear Structure: Easier to read and understand.
+Scalability:

+Independent Development: Different teams can work on different modules simultaneously.
+Reuse of Modules: Modules can be reused across projects.
+Load Distribution: Modules can be distributed across servers, improving load handling.
+Testing in Software Engineering
+Testing ensures software quality and reliability by identifying errors and verifying requirements.

+Types of Testing
+Unit Testing: Tests individual components.
+Integration Testing: Tests interactions between modules.
+System Testing: Tests the complete system.
+Acceptance Testing: Validates the system with end-users.
+Regression Testing: Ensures changes don’t introduce new bugs.
+Performance Testing: Assesses system performance under load.
+Security Testing: Identifies security vulnerabilities.
+Importance
+Quality Assurance: Ensures the software meets standards.
+Reliability: Confirms consistent performance.
+User Satisfaction: Meets user requirements.
+Cost Reduction: Identifies issues early, reducing future costs.
+Risk Mitigation: Reduces the risk of failures in production.

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems: